Revealing Excited States of Rotational Bose-Einstein Condensates: RESULTS AND DISCUSSION

-\emph{Category 4---Vortex splitting}.
-One vortex can also be split into multiple $\pm 1$ vortices with energy increasing.
-At $\Omega=0.3$, the $+2$ vortex of \textsf{P}$^{\mathsf2}$ can be split into three $+1$ vortices and one $-1$ vortex.
-With an addition of a fourth $+1$ vortex from the far field, the system is excited to \textsf{NP}$_{\mathsf4}$, as shown in the red dot dash arrow of \cref{fig:mec1}(a).
+\paragraph*{Vortex splitting.} One vortex can also be split into multiple $\pm 1$ vortices as an excitation mechanism.
+At $\Omega=0.3$, the $+2$ vortex of \textsf{P}$^{\textsf2}$ can be split into three $+1$ vortices and one $-1$ vortex.
+With an addition of a fourth $+1$ vortex from the far field, the system is excited to \textsf{NP}$_{\textsf4}$, as shown in the red dot dash arrow of \cref{fig:mec1}A.

-At $\Omega=0.45$, more examples of vortex splitting can be identified in \cref{fig:mec2}.
-From the 2-saddle \textsf{P}$^{\mathsf2}$, the $+2$ vortex can also be split into three $+1$ vortices and one $-1$ vortex, leading to \textsf{sNP}$_{\mathsf4}$ with an additional $+1$ vortex.
-In a similar manner, \textsf{sNP}$_{\mathsf3}$\textsf{P} can be obtained from \textsf{sP}$^{\mathsf2}$. \textsf{sNP}$_{\mathsf4}$ and \textsf{sNP}$_{\mathsf3}$\textsf{P} can also be obtained by vortex rearrangement from the 3-saddle \textsf{NP}$_{\mathsf4}$.
-By increasing $+1$ vortices from \textsf{NP}$_{\mathsf4}$, we can get \textsf{NP}$_{\mathsf5}$ and \textsf{NP}$_{\mathsf6}$, which can also be obtained by vortex splitting from \textsf{sP}$^{\mathsf2}$\textsf{P} and \textsf{sP}$^{\mathsf2}$\textsf{P}$_{\mathsf2}$.
-Although vortex splitting do not change the total winding number, the additional vortices in these examples do.
-A $+1$ vortex can also be split into two $+1$ vortices and a $-1$ vortex with the total winding number unchanged, such as the central vortex of \textsf{PP}$_{\mathsf2}$ in the excitation to \textsf{NP}$_{\mathsf4}$ (see Movie 4 \cite{SM}).
-Vortex splitting can present excited states with $-1$ vortices with the energy increasing significantly.
+In the $\Omega=0.45$ case, similar excitation pathways can be identified. from the 2-saddle \textsf{P}$^{\textsf2}$, the $+2$ vortex can also be split into three $+1$ vortices and one $-1$ vortex, leading to \textsf{sNP}$_{\textsf4}$ with an additional $+1$ vortex from the far field.
+In a similar manner of vortex splitting, \textsf{sNP}$_{\textsf3}$\textsf{P}, \textsf{NP}$_{\textsf5}$ and \textsf{NP}$_{\textsf6}$ can also be obtained from \textsf{sP}$^{\textsf2}$, \textsf{sP}$^{\textsf2}$\textsf{P} and \textsf{sP}$^{\textsf2}$\textsf{P}$_{\textsf2}$, respectively.
+Although vortex splitting does not change the total winding number, the additional vortices in these examples above do.
+A $+1$ vortex can also be split into two $+1$ vortices and a $-1$ vortex with the total winding number unchanged.
+From \textsf{PP}$_{\textsf2}$, the central vortex can split in this way and the system is excited to \textsf{NP}$_{\textsf4}$ (see Video S4), with no other vortices added.

-Four excitation mechanisms are summarized above to generate excited states with different vortex structures.
-Note that theoretically we expect to have an infinite number of excited states, so the upward search can be implemented continuously to obtain new excited states.
-Besides the excited states shown in \cref{fig:mec1} and \cref{fig:mec2}, we present the full spectrum of excited states found by the proposed method in Fig.~1 ($\Omega=0.3$) and Fig.~2 ($\Omega=0.45$) of SM \cite{SM}, including multiply vortices.